 In fact, positive visualisation can be such a potent technique for increasing your confidence, that it’s standard practice among many high-level athletes – who routinely visualise themselves performing to the peak of their abilities during a tough game.
 And, suffice to say, professional sports are very “physical,” and “practical,” professions.

-Before you go into the interview, spend a decent amount of time visualising yourself performing excellently, being relaxed, and having great rapport with your interview.
-All of this can help to put you in a much more success-oriented state of mind, and can work wonders on your confidence and ability to relax into the interview.
+Before you go into the interview, spend a decent amount of time visualising yourself performing excellently, being relaxed, and having great rapport with your interviewer.
+All of this can help to put you in a much more success-oriented state of mind and can work wonders on your confidence and ability to relax into the interview.

 Be sure to get enough sleep the night before the interview, and do things that help you to relax and unwind